github/docs/content/actions/index.md

 ---
 title: GitHub Actions Documentation
 shortTitle: GitHub Actions
-intro: 'Automate, customize, and execute your software development workflows right in your repository with {{ site.data.variables.product.prodname_actions }}.
+intro: 'Automate, customize, and execute your software development workflows right in your repository with {% data variables.product.prodname_actions %}.
 You can discover, create, and share actions to perform any job you''d like, including CI/CD, and combine actions in a completely customized workflow.'
 gettingStartedLinks:
   - /actions/quickstart
   - /actions/learn-github-actions